king100/Insert-command-in-sqlite3/README.md

-"Creating tables with database browser"
+"Insert data in database browser"